Find what you are looking for

 Below is the guidance that you should follow to ensure that your website is GDPR compliant.

 Online contact forms: It is now mandatory for your website to have a checkbox where the user can confirm acceptance of using your website, as well as how they agree to be contacted.
 Your organisation should justify why you are asking for user details.
 For compliance, it is useful to have a pop-up next to the phone number, email, or address box, that states that this is how you will contact the customer in the future.
 It is also mandatory to have a checkbox if you intend to send out subsequent marketing messages.
-Checkboxes must be unticked at the start to rule out the possibility of accidental subscription when no action is taken by the user.
+Checkboxes must be unticked at the start to rule out the possibility of an accidental subscription when no action is taken by the user.

 Email marketing: EU residents now have the right to not receive unsolicited emails from organisations that both know, and don’t know.
 Prior to the GDPR coming into force, companies were encouraged to email all of their subscribers again.
 This was to ask them to opt-in to receiving further promotions, updates, and newsletters.
 Subscribers that didn’t respond, should have been automatically unsubscribed.